(updated February 2020)

 Simplify navigation.
 Too many menus, and drop-downs confuse and actually reduce choice.

 Background music, pop-up windows, or auto-playing videos?
 No, no, and no.

 How Friendly Is Your Website To Mobile Devices ?

-According to our own analytics, 27% of the visitors to this site do so from a mobile device.
+According to our own analytics, 37% of the visitors to this site view it on a mobile device – a phone or tablet.
 Worldwide, mobile devices currently account for over 13% of the world’s internet traffic, and the share is growing rapidly.

-If you have any pretentions of your website attracting and generating sales leads, then your site needs to be designed in such a way as to optimize the content when viewed on mobile devices such as smartphones and tablets.
-One way to do this is having a dedicated, separate site that the mobile visitor is automatically redirected to.
+If you have aspirations of your website attracting and generating sales leads, then your site needs to be designed in such a way as to optimize the content when viewed on mobile devices.
+One way to do this is having a dedicated, separate site to which the mobile visitor is automatically redirected.
 The other is to have your site designed to automatically resize itself to best fit within the viewing area of a mobile device – so called “responsive design” websites, which are all the rage today.
 This latter option is by far the better solution.
 Also note that Google may downgrade your ranking if it determines the site isn’t mobile-friendly.